 Connecting writing to a larger purpose: Student writing is often read by one person (a teacher), and for one reason (a grade).
 Writing for an authentic audience and purpose allows students to gain skills and perspectives that will serve them beyond the classroom.

-TheCenterfortheProfessionalEducationofTeachers(CPET) is an organization based out of Teachers College, Columbia University that is devoted to advancing global capacities in teacher education, research, and whole school reform.
-CPET advocates excellence and equity in education through direct service to youth and educators, innovative school projects that promote students’ Write to Achieve, international research that examines and advocates the highest quality instructional and assessment practices today, and sustainable school partnerships that leverage current policy and mandates to raise literacy levels and embed collaborative communities of learning.
+TheCenterfortheProfessionalEducationofTeachers(CPET) at Teachers College, Columbia University is devoted to advancing global capacities in teacher education, research, and whole school reform.
+CPET advocates for excellence and equity in education through direct service to youth and educators, innovative school projects, international research that examines and advocates the highest quality instructional and assessment practices today, and sustainable school partnerships that leverage current policy and mandates to raise literacy levels and embed collaborative communities of learning.
 Uniting theory and practice, CPET promotes rigorous and relevant scholarship and is committed to making excellent education accessible worldwide.